ranbm/market_d/README.md

 # market_d
-Market app - Based on flask tutorial. using flask, sqlalchemy, nginx, postgres and docker..
+Market app - Based on flask tutorial. using flask, sqlalchemy, nginx, postgres and docker.